redmage840/shiningforce/README.md

 <b>Stat Descriptions:</b><br>
 -Attacks/spells determine what stats are used, (melee attacks often used strength, but not necessarily)<br>
 -Relative value/use of stats is determined by what attacks you are using and what is being used against you<br>
--For example, some enemies may check your units psyche in order 'to hit' and then check your endurance<br>
+-For example, some enemies may check your unit's psyche in order 'to hit' and then check your endurance<br>
 to determine damage<br>
 -In general, strength is used for determining damage, endurance is used for resisting damage or poison, agility<br>
 determines 'to hit' for melee and ranged attacks or evading melee attacks, dodge is used for evading ranged attacks,<br>
 psyche is often used for magick-based attacks (either using or resisting), spirit is like hit-points with<br>
-reduction to zero being instant death with no resurrection, magick are finite magick points spent on arcane<br>
+reduction to zero being instant death with no resurrection, magick are finite magick points spent on arcane spells<br>
 -Some spells/abilities allow for 'saves' that check a stat (with optional modifier)<br>
+-The save formula is simply the stat value times 10 equals probability of success.
+For example, a unit with a dodge<br>
+stat of 7 will have a 70 percent chance of succeeding the save.
+Units with stats of 10 or greater will always<br>
+succeed an unmodified save.
+Stats cannot be reduced below 1, but modifiers can push a save to below 10 percent.<br>
 <br>
 <b>Game Concepts:</b><br>
 -Anything causing damage has a type, 'melee', 'ranged', 'poison', or 'magick'<br>